N-A13XAND3R/N-A13XAND3R/README.md

 ---

 ## ⚡ Fun Fact
-I like to experiment with **AI models and datasets**, constantly looking for ways to automate or simplify complex tasks, while keeping code maintainable, readable and last but not least **very modularized**.
+I like to experiment with **AI models and datasets**, constantly looking for ways to automate or simplify complex tasks, while keeping code maintainable, readable and last but not least; **very modularized**.